fusiled/Simo/README.md

 The build will produce `libSimo`.

-The nix flake simplifies the setting up the dependencies.
+The [nix](https://nixos.org/learn/) flake simplifies the set up of the dependencies.
 With nix installed you can:
 - Build the package with `nix build`
 - Run `nix develop` to enter a virtual environment with all the required tools installed.
-The GitHub actions runs entering the virtual environment of `nix develop`.
+The GitHub actions run entering the virtual environment of `nix develop`.

 ## Features